YukeHuang123/AntiScam/items/report.md

    * Link to the Firebase repo: [scam_cases](https://console.firebase.google.com/project/antiscam-5b447/firestore/data/~2Fscam_cases)

 3. [LoadShowData].
 When a user is logged in and redirected to the main menu, scam cases listed on the main menu will be loaded from Firebase every 10 seconds.
 Since each scam case contains both scam case information and user information, we load and combine them together, presenting them as a single scam case card.
 If a new post is added, upon returning to the main page, the data on the main page will also be refreshed.
 If a user clicks on a scam case card, they will be directed to the detailed information page for that scam case.
+The browse history will be recorded, users could find their browse history in profile-History page.
 Additionally, the user's avatar will also be loaded from Firebase.
 (Medium)

    - Code